|

 SECCOMP_RET_KILL_PROCESS (since Linux 4.14)

-This value results in immediate termination of the
+This value results in immediate termination of the process,

-executed.
-By contrast with SECCOMP_RET_KILL_THREAD below,
+contrast with SECCOMP_RET_KILL_THREAD below, all threads in

-CLONE_THREAD flag in clone(2).)
+in clone(2).)

-The process terminates as though killed by a SIGSYS
+The process terminates as though killed by a SIGSYS signal.

-terminated as though by a SIGSYS signal.
+though by a SIGSYS signal.

 SECCOMP_RET_KILL_THREAD (or SECCOMP_RET_KILL)